jazminlor/jazminlor.github.io/essays/Reflect-on-Javascript-1.md

 JavaScript has many shortcuts, it is more pleasing to the eye, and again, it is just so much more simple and less cluttered.
 It does not even require a compiler to run!
 Due to these reasons, I have found a huge remark that JavaScript saves tremendous time.
 If you can learn its shortcuts and how to simplify code, it applies even more!

-## Is JavaScript a Good Programming Language For My Future Career Endeavours?
+## JAVASCRIPT IS THE NEW BITCOIN!
+GET ON IT NOW!!

-No. Hard no. Although I believe that many and maybe even most programmers should know JavaScript and have experience with it, I do not believe it will take me far.
-At least not with just JavaScript under my hands.
+Just kidding.
+Although I believe that many and maybe even most programmers should know JavaScript and have experience with it, I do not believe it will take anyone far.
+At least not with just JavaScript under their hands.
 I believe that programmers should have a wide selection of different programming languages in order to do well and land a good, lifetime career.
 I really do like using JavaScript and I believe I will continue using it, even after college, but I do not think it is the strongest nor preferred language in many big companiesʻ eyes.
 I believe Java or Python are the real money makers if you want to land a high-paying job.
 Still, I plan to continue using it, because it is just so simple and easy.

 ## Overview of ICS 314 and Athletic Software Engineering